Man-sitting-at-table-with-window-scene

 How we can help

-If a disclosure is needed, Crowe’s Tax Resolutions specialists have worked with numerous taxpayers (and their agents) to bring historic tax issues up to date.
-If you appoint us, we will:
+Crowe’s Tax Resolutions specialists have worked with numerous taxpayers (and their agents) to bring historic tax issues up-to-date.

 • review the background of your case and identify all issues that need to be disclosed

-• advise on the most appropriate steps to ensure a full disclosure is made to HMRC to reduce the possibility of HMRC asking follow up questions
+• advise on the most appropriate steps to ensure a full disclosure is made to HMRC to reduce the possibility of HMRC asking follow-up questions

 • act as a buffer between you and HMRC so that you do not need to speak directly with HMRC